The Nomadic Professor History Courses

 In another example, Lesson 5.5 poses the question, “Why do interpretations of historical events (and people) change over time?”
 This lesson uses Bacon’s Rebellion (in 1676) as the topic for investigation.
 It presents six sources: two historical letters, a poem written in that era, an image from around 1900 that illustrated the event after the fact, and two accounts from history books written 320 to 325 years later.

-The document lessons often address "big ideas" that students should think about, like that in Lesson 5.5.
-The third U.S. History course has a document lesson related to the fast-growing wealth disparity at the end of the nineteenth century and the challenges to capitalism that resulted, mirroring exactly what is going on in our modern economy.
+The document lessons often address "big ideas" that students that are very pertinent to today.
+The third American History course has a document lesson related to the fast-growing wealth disparity at the end of the nineteenth century and the challenges to capitalism that resulted, mirroring exactly what is going on in our modern economy. lt also presents the question, "Why did the U.S. go to war with Japan?." which students answer by considering information from the lesson and excerpts from two other sources.
+This, too, pertains to the present as the U.S. continues to be embroiled in conflicts around the world, even if they are not declared wars.

 The course material without the document lessons is excellent, but the document lessons are so worthwhile that I would urge you to try to use them.
 The document lessons lend themselves particularly well to a group class setting where students can compare their opinions, but that setting isn't required.